-These funds must be used to provide materials, supplies, equipment, and support, including extra-curricular pay, for classrooms and programs led by certified visual art, music, dance, and/or theater educators.
-Funds may be used to purchase supplies for arts clubs run by District certified visual arts, music, theater, and dance teachers.
-Funds can not be used for in-school or after-school programs provided by outside organizations.
+These funds must be used to provide materials, supplies, equipment, and support, including extra-curricular pay for classrooms and programs led by full-time District certified visual art, music, dance, and/or theater educators.
+Funds may be used to purchase supplies for arts clubs run by full-time district-certified visual arts, music, theater, and dance teachers.
+Funds cannot be used for in-school or after-school programs provided by outside organizations.